Connect with us

 It was a morale-boosting win for UP as it heads into its final three matches, still fighting for a spot in the Final Four.

-“Win everything,” said Fighting Maroons head coach Fabio Menta on what is needed to reach the Final Four.
+“Win everything,” said Fighting Maroons head coach Fabio Menta on what is necessary to reach the Final Four.
 “We got no chances to slow down… We need to prove that we are worthy and just give it all.”

 UP will have a pivotal opportunity to climb the standings on Sunday when it faces fellow Final Four hopeful Far Eastern University at the UST Quadricentennial Pavilion.
 The Diliman-based side, which last reached the Final Four in Season 78, still has Adamson on April 15 and University of Santo Tomas on April 19.